LAHS track and field athletes win CCS playoffs and take a trip to states

 “It’s really cool to get into states,” freshman Ananya Vaswani said.
 “When I first started this year, I never thought I’d even be on varsity, I thought I was going to be on JV.
 So just even making it this far and actually going to states is a crazy experience.”

-“For the four by one, that was my first time racing it ever,” senior Megan MacKenzie said.
+“For the 4 by 100, that was my first time racing it ever,” senior Megan MacKenzie said.
 “So that was an exciting way to kick that off.”

-Despite the boys 4×100 breaking their own school record which broke a long-standing 1970s record, the runners still think they have more to give.
+Despite the boys 4 by 100 breaking their own school record which broke a long-standing 1970s record, the runners still think they have more to give.

 “Being finalists and on that podium is definitely a bucket list item that we checked off,” junior Nathaniel Guilory said.
 “But it’s not exactly what we wanted.
 Leo was coming off an injury, I ran tight and you know, we just had race jitters.”